sensein/interactive-avatar/README.md

   ```

 These tests are designed to ensure that your socket connections are properly set up to facilitate the accurate and efficient transfer of data between the different components.

-1. Navigate to `src/server/tests` in two seperate terminals.
-You can test the code in the following ways:
-    a.
-Test sts receiving data and the server sending data
-        i.
-Terminal 1: `python spoof_sts_recv_sts.py`
-        ii.
-Terminal 2: `python spoof_server_send.py`
-    b.
-Test the server receiving data and sts sending data
-        i.
-Terminal 1: `python spoof_server_recv_sts.py`
-        ii.
-Terminal 2: `python spoof_sts_send.py`
-2. Navigate one terminal to `src/server/tests` (for python commands) and the other to `src/client/src` (for npm commands).
-    c.
-Test the server receiving data and the client sending data
-        i.
-Terminal 1: `python spoof_server_recv_client.py`
-        ii.
-Terminal 2: `npm run start:spoof_client_send`
-    d.
-Test the client receiving data and the server sending data
-        i.
-Terminal 1: `npm run start:spoof_client_recv`
-        ii.
-Terminal 2: `python spoof_server_send_client.py`
-These tests are here to help ensure that the socket connections are properly set up to allow for correct and efficient transfer of data.

 ## Contributing